 Andrew Buchanan Jackson was born in Glasgow in 1965 and raised in Bramhall, Cheshire.
 He attended Bell Baxter High School in Cupar, Fife, and studied English Literature at the University of Edinburgh.
+He now lives in Leeds.

 He has a PhD in Creative Writing from Sheffield Hallam University, thesis title 'The Polar Sublime in Contemporary Poetry of Arctic and Antarctic Exploration'.